NickolasKemp/sleep-disorder-analysis/report.md

 - **Category imbalance:** some categories are small (e.g., “Obese” is rare in this dataset), which required merging BMI groups and can reduce granularity.
 - **Model assumptions and omitted variables:** the regression explains 56% of variance, but the remaining 44% likely reflects unmeasured factors such as mental health, environmental conditions (noise, light), medication use, alcohol intake, screen time, genetics, and work schedules.

-## 5.5 Final conclusion
+## Final conclusion

 In conclusion, sleep disorders are common in this dataset (about **41%** combined insomnia/sleep apnea), and the strongest relationships observed are the links between **BMI category and sleep disorder**, and between **stress and sleep quality**.
-The regression model suggests that a relatively small set of measurable factors—especially stress level, BMI, and age—captures a meaningful portion of differences in sleep quality, but substantial unexplained variation remains, motivating future work with richer behavioral and environmental data.
+The regression model suggests that a relatively small set of measurable factors-especially stress level, BMI, and age-captures a meaningful portion of differences in sleep quality, but substantial unexplained variation remains, motivating future work with richer behavioral and environmental data.